englebt/sortable-challenge/README.md

  - main.py - Main program file.

 ###Output:
- - results.json - A plain-text file of sorted Products with associated Listings, in JSON format.
+ - results.txt - A plain-text file of sorted Products with associated Listings, in JSON format.

 ### To run:
 ```